Neuse River waterdog

-The Neuse River waterdog (Necturus lewisi) is a medium-sized waterdog, family Proteidae, found in two rivers of North Carolina.
+The Neuse River waterdog (Necturus lewisi) is a medium-sized waterdog of the family Proteidae found in streams and rivers in two watersheds of North Carolina.

 Range

 The range of the Neuse River waterdog is limited to the Neuse and Tar-Pamlico River basins in the eastern Piedmont and Coastal Plain of North Carolina.

 Appearance and physiology

 N. lewisi has a rusty-brown dorsal side with many large, bluish-black spots.
 The ventral side is dark brown to grey and also spotted.
 The snout is compressed dorsally and truncated.
 The tail is compressed laterally and ridged.
 Each hind limb has four toes, and the gills are dull red and bushy.
 Sexually active males have sowled cloacae and two enlarged cloacal papillae that point to the rear.
 Males and females are of a similar size.
 Adults measure 16.5–28.0 cm from the tip of snout to tip of tail.
 The young possess a dorsal stripe along their length along with a dark lateral stripe.

 Males and females become sexually mature after reaching 102 mm and 100 mm, respectively, measured from tip of the snout to the posterior end of the cloaca.
 This size is reached at 5.5 years in males and 6.5 years in females.